ARGENTINA

 Corpun file 12134

-- A judicial caning and interview with culprit presumably preceding same
+A judicial caning and interview with culprit presumably preceding same

-Note also that the caning has not started yet -- the prisoner's buttocks remain unmarked at this point.
+Note that the caning has not started yet -- the prisoner's buttocks remain unmarked at this point.
 This might indicate that we are seeing only a reconstruction.
-It would be more convincingly "the real thing" if the picture had been taken after some strokes had already been administered.
+It would be more convincingly "the real thing" if the picture had been taken after some strokes had already been delivered.
 But one could well imagine that the operatives, while prepared to pose for a photo before starting, might want the photographer and his equipment out of the way before getting down to the business in hand.
 On balance, I think this could well be the real thing.

 The other picture, of the pre-caning interview, looks very real, with a convincing muddle of bureaucratic paperwork on the desk, and the doctor -- with stethoscope -- looking authentically weary and bored.
 Meanwhile, the arrangements for fixing the prisoner to the frame are not quite the same as in the other pictures, and the one-piece buttock-framing torso shield had evidently not yet evolved when this was taken.
 But the caning technique itself, and the holding of the prisoner's head by another officer, appear identical, as do the rubber gloves worn by some of the operatives.

-See extremely gruesome picture of heavily caned buttocks
+blob See extremely gruesome picture of heavily caned buttocks

 A reader questions the authenticity of the buttocks photo, citing the implausibly neat and tidy shape of the overall area of the bruising.
 One possible explanation for this could be that this picture does not, after all, belong with the other two, but is nevertheless a real Malaysian prison picture, and that this caning was done with the more modern one-piece buttock-framing torso shield illustrated here.
-At all events, other people that I have discussed the picture with lean towards the view that it is probably genuine.
+At all events, other people that I have discussed the picture with lean towards the view that it is genuine.

 See also the video clips of genuine Malaysian judicial or prison canings.
 Even the end of the 20-stroke caning shown in the second video clip, the recipient's buttocks do not look quite as battered as in this picture.